Steph passes pair of NBA legends on two all-time leaderboards

 Find the latest Golden State Warriors news, highlights, analysis and more with NBC Sports Bay Area and California.

-Curry finished Monday's loss with 26 points, seven rebounds and seven assists, but it wasn't enough to propel Golden State to victory as Golden State dropped its second consecutive game.
+Curry finished Monday's loss with 26 points, seven rebounds and seven assists, but it wasn't enough to propel Golden State to victory as it dropped its second consecutive game.

 Despite the defeat, Curry always will be able to cherish the landmark accomplishments he achieved on Monday in Toronto.